Milanxam/volume-control-script/README.md

 # Custom Volume Control Script and Display!

 A volume control script for the Dunst notification daemon using custom icons, also working with Wayland!
-This repo is inspired by the following part of this video: https://youtu.be/upCemv2UaLc?feature=shared&t=101

 ## Demo